 History of Zack’s Place

-We serve more than 60 participants of varying ages with special needs resulting from physical, cognitive, and developmental challenges such as cerebral palsy, Autism, and Down syndrome.
-Less than half our constituents live in Woodstock while others routinely travel from distances of up to 40 miles.
-ZP serves the special education community in a unique way, offering programming that compliments the public school system by augmenting and reinforcing the educational and social bonds offered through those programs.
-An annual summer program combines the elementary school student special education program with participants and activities taking place at our enrichment center.
-The students visit ZP weekly, joining us for special art and cooking projects.
-Each spring, the Woodstock Union High School student council organizes a prom for ZP with decorations, refreshments, and a DJ.
-We join with high school students, family members, teachers, and volunteers to dress up and dance for hours in the high school gym.
-In addition to serving the special needs population, ZP also serves as a learning center for mainstream students, administrators, teachers, and community members who join us as instructors or volunteers, or as partners in special events.
-A few of our programs have senior citizens or high school students joining in the dancing, singing or exercises classes.
+Participants now number at 100 and vary in age from 7 to 60, with special needs resulting from physical, cognitive, and developmental challenges such as cerebral palsy, Autism, and Down syndrome.
+Our constituents come from Woodstock and all over the Upper Valley and routinely travel from distances of up to 40 miles.
+In addition to serving special needs individuals, we serve as a learning center for mainstream students, administrators, teachers, and community members who join us as instructors or volunteers, or as partners in special events.
+Some of our programs see senior citizens or high school students joining in the dancing, singing or exercises classes.
 These are all people who might never know or be touched by the abilities and talents of our ZP population.
-In addition to this, ZP has over 400 volunteers that serve in one capacity or another each year.
+In addition, we have over 400 volunteers that serve in one capacity or another over the course of each year.